-When it’s time to sell your business, you’ll want to get the best price you can for it.
+When it’s time to sell your business — whether you operate it as a sole trader, partnership or company — you’ll want to get the best price you can for it.
 You’ll also need to know how to sell it, who to and what it’s really worth.

 You can think about selling your business at any stage, from before you launch to approaching retirement.
 Some people start a business with a plan to sell it within a set time, eg five to seven years.
 For others the idea to sell comes after they’ve established the business or have been running it for years and want to step back.